-The Archive will be open for viewing on the first Saturday of a month from 10.00 am to 12 noon, commencing on 2nd June 2012; NOTE: excluding the first Saturday of March, April, May and June 2013 while part of the Chapel is converted into a shop.
+The Archive will be open for viewing on the first Saturday of a month from 10.00 am to 12 noon (started on 2nd June 2012)

-Archive Contents List (Excel) (wait, download may be slow).
+Archive Contents List (part) and Broadsheet Index to December 2016 (Excel, wait, download may be slow).

 This book was published in 1999 by The Baskerville Press.
 The editorial team was Elizabeth Gallop, Ann Ferreira, Liz Barr, Ronnie Butler, Robert Hitchings, Candida Hughes, Michael Powis, Michael Roe and Ivor Smith.

 The book is available at the village shop and can also be obtained by sending a request to The Broad Chalke Millennium Book, The Willows, Broad Chalke, Salisbury, Wiltshire SP5 5HH (price £20, plus postage and packing: UK £3.95; Australia & New Zealand, £14; USA & Canada £12.50; Europe £6.00 but the prices may be out of date so please check first).